jamii/jamii.github.com/_drafts/relational-ui.markdown

 * When a new row is added to a relation, everything under the corresponding query fragment is created from scratch.
 * When a row is removed from a relation, everything under the corresponding query fragment is deleted.

+We treat updating a row as if the old value was removed and the new value added.
+Since the schema is so heavily normalized this generally doesn't affect any values other than the one that was changed.

 So if the change to our data is: